 What is EVP?

 EVP short for Engineered Vinyl Plank.
 It is a subset of Luxury Vinyl Flooring.
-EVP has an incredibly realistic hardwood look and feel and is very durable.
-It is waterproof and has a high density core.
+EVP has an incredibly realistic hardwood look and feels and is very durable.
+It is waterproof and has a high-density core.

-Engineered vinyl plank is similar in form and look to engineered hardwood and laminate flooring, but it is much more resilient.
+Engineered vinyl plank is similar in form and looks to an engineered hardwood and laminate flooring, but it is much more resilient.
 Another great benefit to EVP is that it is waterproof.

 Engineered vinyl plank has is a great alternative to more expensive engineered hardwood flooring, that is more durable and attractive to cheaper looking vinyl and laminate.
 Both of these have an unfortunate tendency to curl over time.

 What are the different forms of luxury vinyl flooring?